 If liquid samples are observed to have a significant amount of particulate (opaque in color or visually heavily loaded), 60 ml to 100ml of sample is sufficient.
 If the liquid sample is nearly transparent in appearance, 250 ml to 500 ml is preferred

-For dry materials, a minimum of 200 mg is needed, though 1 to 2 grams is recommended.
+For dry materials, a minimum of 200 mg is required, though, 1 to 2 grams is recommended

 The above sample quantities are preferred.
 If sample availability is further limited, please contact us.
-Smaller sample quantities may be accommodated depending on sample properties, dispersion technique, and required instrument.
+Smaller sample quantities may be accommodated depending on sample properties, dispersion technique and required instrument configuration.

-A comprehensive summary including the general graphical particle size distribution on both a number distribution and volume distribution will be provided, as well as the most commonly requested parameters (means 10th, 50th and 90th percentiles, etc.).
+A comprehensive summary including the graphical histogram of the particle size distribution on both a number and volume weighted basis will be provided, as well as the most commonly requested distribution statistics (means, 10th, 50th, 90th percentiles, etc.).
 Information on specific sizes can be reported on request.
 Concentration of particle per mL is also reported.

 Particle Technology Labs uses the Entegris / Particle Sizing Systems AccuSizer instrument models A7000AD and A7000/780SIS.

 Receive information about particle characterization testing and periodic announcements from Particle Technology Labs.